Possessing the Promises

 I remember when I was young, and we were living out in the country and we had a farm and there was a hornet's nest in the woods next to the pasture.
 I decided to exercise dominion.
 I figured if I had a stick long enough and big enough so that I could destroy that hornet's nest from a distance, I would have dominion.
 Let me tell you how that ended.
 Not very well because they decided that they were going to exercise dominion over me and I got myself out of there.
 Hornets would do it, but this is what

 A. Victory may come little by little

-- In verse 29, God said that he would not drive their enemies out in a single year but would drive them out little by little.
+He says, "Victory may come little by little."
+Verse 29, God said that He would not drive out their enemies in a single year but drive them out little by little.

 B. God waits until you’re ready

 Notice this also, God waits until you're ready.
 There are things God waits to give you until you have more spiritual maturity.
 God gives them to you when you're ready.
 We need to grow in our spiritual walk so that we can grow into that which God has in store for us.
 It's like, for example, young people, oftentimes, they think about being married.
 "Oh, I want to be married."
 They know just the kind of person that they want to have for a spouse, forgetting that they aren't at that point of maturity themselves.